rotarrares/snake-multiplayer/README.md

 3. Install dependencies: `npm install`
 4. Start the server: `npm start`
 5. Open a web browser and go to: `http://localhost:3000`
-6. For local development, update the SERVER_URL in `public/game.js` to use localhost

 ## License